lensesio/stream-reactor/kafka-connect-cassandra/docs/source/cassandra.rst

 The configuration is similar to before but this time well perform an incremental load.
 Below is the configuration.
-Create a file called cassandra-source-distributed-orders.properties and add the following
+Create a file called cassandra-source-incr-orders.properties and add the following
 content:

 .. code:: bash